ncm2/ncm2/README.md

     " enable ncm2 for all buffers
     autocmd BufEnter * call ncm2#enable_for_buffer()

-    " IMPORTANTE: :help Ncm2PopupOpen for more information set completeopt=noinsert,menuone,noselect
+    " IMPORTANT: :help Ncm2PopupOpen for more information set completeopt=noinsert,menuone,noselect

     " NOTE: you need to install completion sources to get completions.
 Check